chembience/chembience/README.rst

-application which is specifically suited for starting the development of web-based `Python <https://www.python.org/>`_ REST and microservices, (2) *Jupyter-RDKit*, a `Jupyter <https://www.jupyter.org/>`_-based application which lets you execute Jupyter notebooks locally at a Web browser, and (3) a basic *RDKit* application, which allows for the execution of Python/RDKit-based scripts.
+application which is specifically suited for starting the development of web-based `Python <https://www.python.org/>`_ REST and microservices, (2) *Jupyter-RDKit*, a `Jupyter <https://www.jupyter.org/>`_-based application which lets you execute Jupyter notebooks locally at a Web browser, and (3) a basic *RDKit* application, which allows for the execution of Python scripts including any RDKit functionality.

-Creation and deployment of all Chembience-based Docker images and application containers can be orchestrated by the developer with the help of `docker-compose <https://docs.docker.com/compose/>`_.
+The creation and deployment of all Chembience-based Docker images and application containers can be orchestrated by the developer with the help of `docker-compose <https://docs.docker.com/compose/>`_.
 Any Docker image required for starting up one of the Chembience applications or components is continuously built and tested with `Github Actions <https://github.com/chembience/chembience/actions>`_ and made available for Docker pull at